usfsoar/rocket-calcs/README.md

-# HighAltitude-Calculations
+# Rocket Calcs
-Calculation programs for the Extreme High Altitude projects, which aims to launch a rocket into space.
+Calculation programs for various rocket features and properties using MATLAB.